 We are finally on the last part of our fence project and that part is staining.
 YAY!!
 Did you know that staining/sealing a fence can extend its life?
-There are many ways to seal exterior wood so that water does not penetrate into the wood; aka: waterproofing.
-You could go with a clear option but if you do, this will still allow the wood to gray natural.
+There are many ways to seal the exterior wood so that water does not penetrate into the wood; aka: waterproofing.
+You could go with a clear option but if you do, this will still allow the wood to gray naturally.
 So if you don’t want a gray fence in a couple of years, you will want a stain.
 After hours of research, another thing I found out is that you will want a stain that is oil-based.
 Why?
-Well the oil-based will penetrate into the wood (not sitting on the surface like water based) making it last longer and work better.
+Well, the oil-based will penetrate into the wood (not sitting on the surface like water-based) making it last longer and work better.

 Before I share exactly how I stained the fence, which was easy just took awhile, I wanted to share the prep that comes before.

 Our fence was brand new so it is recommended to let it sit for at least a couple of weeks before applying the stain.
 Now if you want to stain an older fence you will need to clean that bad boy with a pressure washer.

 Another thing to think about is that your wood needs to not have water on it for 3 days before applying the stain.
 And it cannot rain for at least 3 days after (this all depends on your temp and humidity).
 Basically, your wood needs to be clean and dry to apply the stain.

 Last prep item is covering anything that you don’t want the stain on (cement, plants, grass, buildings, etc…).
 We did this by hanging an old sheet from the back of the fence, used binder clips to hold it in place.
 Then we used cardboard or more old sheets to cover anything on the ground.

 The hardest part of this project was waiting for dry weather so we could apply the stain.
 But once we had a week plus of no rain, I got to work.
 First I took a paint brush and stained all the wood that was right next to our house and garage.
 I also decided to hand stain the pergola this way I was not spraying right above me.